 Hot baths can improve your circulation, however, you’ll need to be in hot water for a decent amount of time in order for the deep tissue to benefit… but who’s going to complain about having to take an hour-long hot bath?

 5. An intense ice bath (if you dare)

-You could also try Contrast Water Therapy (CWT) to treat the pain - submerge yourself in cold water to contract the blood vessels, move to warmer waters and the veins will expand to overcompensate, bringing a rush of blood filled with nutrients to help injured tissues recover.
+You could also try Contrast Water Therapy (CWT) to treat the pain.
+Submerge yourself in cold water to contract the blood vessels, then move to warmer waters so the veins expand to overcompensate, bringing a rush of blood filled with nutrients to help injured tissues recover.